suffolklibraries/intranet/README.md

 - [Genesis Simple Edits](https://en-gb.wordpress.org/plugins/genesis-simple-edits/) (to edit footer text)
 - [Genesis Simple Hooks](https://en-gb.wordpress.org/plugins/genesis-simple-hooks/) (to change WP hooks)
 - [Widgets on Pages](https://en-gb.wordpress.org/plugins/widgets-on-pages/) (to add any widgets to pages, mostly navigation menus for lists of forms, for examples)
+- [Context widgets](https://en-gb.wordpress.org/plugins/widget-context/) to control when widgets are displayed in the primary sidebar
 - [Relevanssi](https://en-gb.wordpress.org/plugins/relevanssi/) (for improved search)
 - [Custom Sidebars](https://en-gb.wordpress.org/plugins/custom-sidebars/) (to alter sidebars according to the page you're on)